peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

+## Decision
+Replace FakeItEasy with Nsubstitute.
+Nicer Asserts on Action methods.

+# TODO LIST
+  * 3 top games finished, 1 new top game finishes -> assert on result
+  * Simulate games and verify if we really see the final topscore --> Assumption event gets raised too early.

+  * DISCUSSION:
+  *    What does "game finishes" mean?
+  *    write 1 integration test, is that enough?

 # What is ugly at the moment?
 2019-05-13

   * The raising of the event is still in the Game.
   * The world hooks up events...
 Is that responsibility of the world?

-## Decision
-Replace FakeItEasy with Nsubstitute.
-Nicer Asserts on Action methods.